-The 2016 Global Slavery Index estimated that including U.S. citizens and immigrants 57,700 people are victims of human trafficking, and the Justice Department estimates that roughly 15,000 children are trafficked into the country every year.
+The 2016 Global Slavery Index estimated that, including U.S. citizens and immigrants, 57,700 people are victims of human trafficking.

 According to the Washington Examiner: “With California leading the way, human trafficking, especially in the sex and labor trades, jumped again last year and has surged 842 percent since the creation of a federally-supported hotline for victims.
 “Reported cases of human trafficking continue to increase each year.
 In 2017, 8,759 cases were reported to the National Human Trafficking Hotline and BeFree Textline.
 This number compares to 7,737 reported cases in 2016.
 The overall figures represent an 842 percent increase over the 10 years Polaris has operated the Hotline,” said the hotline operator which receives federal funding.”